 Vertical sleeve gastrectomy is the most widely used and safest in the bariatric world.
 As with any major surgery, gastric bypass and other weight-loss surgeries pose potential health risks, both in the short and long term.
-No device is implanted with the gastric sleeve.
-Fewer food intolerances than with gastric band.
+No device is implanted with the gastric sleeve, and patients experience fewer food intolerances than with gastric band.

 Faster weight lossthan gastric band is also possible, and it is suitable for teenagers from 14 years old.

 Rapid weight loss due to gastric bypass has been observed, with resolution of diabetes, hypertension, sleep apnea, and coronary artery disease.
 Increased weight loss compared to gastric band has been reported, but some former patients with gastric bypass have regained weight.
 Patients who did not lose weight after gastric bypass can undergo a procedure without incision to return the stomach pouch to the size achieved after gastric bypass.
 A small, flexible endoscope is inserted through the mouth for endoscopic plication or a gastric balloon procedure.

 This is the simplest and safest procedure for bariatric surgeries, but weight loss is lower than in other surgeries.
 People with a gastric band are more likely to regain weight in the long term due to no effect on nutrient absorption.
 Gastric sleeve, a newer surgery, has become the most popular weight loss procedure today.
 With this surgery, we remove about 80% of your stomach, leaving it as a long and thin bag or “sleeve”.